The 7 Types of Rest: How to Beat Burnout by Resting Properly

 2. Mental Rest

-Mental rest is needed when you’ve been working your brain a lot during work or study.
+Mental rest is needed when you’ve been focussing during work or study.
 This can be how you feel when you’ve been crunching numbers all day or engaged in deep strategic planning.
-By the end, you find it hard to focus or even hold a casual conversation.
+By the end, you might find it hard to focus or hold a casual conversation.
 Mental rest involves stepping away from cognitive tasks to allow our minds to decompress.
 This could be just doing nothing, or listening to music.
 A deficit here often leads to forgetfulness, poor concentration, and a sense of mental "fogginess."

 Deficit symptoms: Poor concentration, brain fog or forgetfulness